 While there is no cure for chronic kidney disease in your dog, in lots of cases, this condition can be managed with a therapeutic diet.
 Feeding your dog a therapeutic diet which will be prescribed by your vet can allow your pup to enjoy a good quality of life for many months after diagnosis.

 Treatment of Kidney Disease in Dogs

-Treatments for your dog's kidney disease will depend on the severity of their condition, their age and your companion's overall health.
+Treatments for your dog's kidney disease will depend on the severity of their condition, their age, and your companion's overall health.
 In most instances, treatment for kidney disease includes a combination of medications and dietary restrictions.
-Therapeutic diets are designed to help slow the progression of the condition in order to help reduce your kidney's workload while medications are aimed at reducing the diseases' kidneys.
+Therapeutic diets are designed to help slow the progression of the condition to help reduce your kidney's workload while medications are aimed at reducing the disease's kidneys.

 Therapeutic Diet for Dogs with Chronic Kidney Disease

-Dogs suffer from chronic kidney disease usually require therapeutic diets with lower amount of protein, sodium and phosphorus as well as an increased amount of omega-3 fatty acids.
+Dogs suffering from chronic kidney disease usually require therapeutic diets with a lower amount of protein, sodium, and phosphorus as well as an increased amount of omega-3 fatty acids.

 What this means is that feeding your dog a diet with reduced levels of protein may help to reduce the workload placed on your dog's kidneys, in turn helping to preserve kidney function.

 As your pup's kidneys begin to fail, the concentration of phosphorus in their blood becomes elevated.
-Elevated concentrations of phosphorus have been linked to a number of negative side effects such as vitamin D deficiency, and reduced ability for your dog's body to metabolize calcium.
-Normalizing blood phosphorus concentrations through diet may help to slow the progression of the disease in dogs with chronic kidney disease.
+Elevated concentrations of phosphorus have been linked to several negative side effects such as vitamin D deficiency, and reduced ability for your dog's body to metabolize calcium.
+Normalizing blood phosphorus concentrations through the diet may help to slow the progression of the disease in dogs with chronic kidney disease.